-Positive initial results have been received for the initial Ruddygore drilling program with further results expected for the remaining holes in September.
-Planned works for FY2023 will include follow-up drilling at Ruddygore to test further targets in the mine area as well as other local workings including Black Cockatoo and Ruddygore East.
+Planned works for FY2024 will include follow-up drilling at Ruddygore to test potential extensions to the shallow copper mineralisation encountered at Ruddygore and other local workings including Black Cockatoo and Ruddygore East.
 In addition, mapping and soil sampling of other prospects within the Project area will also be completed and an IP survey is planned to test the Maniopota prospect.